This aromatic and hearty pork stew, perfect for cold winter nights, is so easy to make.

 - 1 dried bay leaf

-- 1 tablespoon cornstarch (optional, used to thicken the stew)
+- 1 tablespoon cornstarch - optional, used to thicken the stew

-- 2 tablespoons parsley chopped (optional, for garnish)
+- 2 tablespoons parsley - chopped, optional, for garnish

 Instructions

 - Add the pork, kosher salt, and black pepper.
-Cook, stirring frequently, until the meat is no longer raw, about 5 minutes.
+Cook, stirring frequently, until the meat is no longer completely raw, about 5 minutes.

-- Stir in the tomato sauce and bay leaf.
-Bring to a boil, then lower the heat to medium and simmer, uncovered, for 10 minutes, stirring occasionally, just until the pork is cooked through.
+- Bring the stew to a boil, then lower the heat to medium and simmer, uncovered, for 10 minutes, stirring occasionally, just until the pork is cooked through.

 Video